 Support broker services may be provided by direct MCO personnel or by Support Broker Agencies subcontracted by the MCO.
-SDCB members may choose to work with any MCO-approved support broker agency in their region.
+SDCB members may choose to work with one any of their MCO's contracted approved support broker agencies that is providing Support broker services y in their region.
 If an MCO employs MCO personnel to provide support broker services, the same qualifications and criteria that are used for Support Broker Agencies also applies to the MCO personnel.